 Students at both the College and University have access to free and confidential chaplaincy services which are provided for the benefit of the Curtin community.
 Visiting Chaplains from a diversity of religious orientations are active on campus.
 Presently these include various Christian traditions including Anglican, Baptist and Roman Catholic and other traditions such as Baha’i, Buddhist and Muslim.
 A prayer and meditation space and a reflection garden are available for people of any faith.

-The Curtin Bookshop is located in the John Curtin Centre (Building 200).
-It stocks a wide range of textbooks, as well as stationery, newspapers, magazines, novels, cards, postage stamps, computer and mobile phone products.
-The Bookshop also provides dry-cleaning and photo processing services.
+The Curtin University Bookshop is run by the Co-op.
+It stocks a wide range of textbooks, stationery, newspapers, magazines, novels, cards, art material and computer equipment.

 Curtin’s five-story Robertson Library is at the centre of the Bentley campus and houses the latest computer systems, information technology and resources.
 An Enquiries Desk is located on level two where Library staff are available to answer questions.